jackYoung0915/anolis-cloud-kernel/Documentation/admin-guide/mm/transhuge.rst

 always
     Attempt to allocate huge pages every time we need a new page;
+    Always try PMD-sized huge pages first, and fall back to smaller-sized huge pages if the PMD-sized huge page allocation fails;

 never
     Do not allocate huge pages;

 within_size
-    Only allocate huge page if it will be fully within i_size.
+    Only allocate huge page if it will be fully within i_size;
+    Always try PMD-sized huge pages first, and fall back to smaller-sized huge pages if the PMD-sized huge page allocation fails;
     Also respect madvise() hints;

 advise